Drew Barrymore

-Drew Blythe Barrymore (born February 22, 1975) is an American actress, director, producer, talk show host and author.
-A member of the Barrymore family of actors, she has received several awards and nominations, including a Golden Globe Award and a Screen Actors Guild Award, in addition to nominations for a British Academy Film Award and seven Emmy Awards.
-She received a star on the Hollywood Walk of Fame in 2004.
+Drew Blythe Barrymore (born February 22, 1975) is an American actress, producer, talk show host, and businesswoman.
+A member of the Barrymore family of actors, she has received multiple awards and nominations, including a Golden Globe Award, an Emmy Award, and a BAFTA.
+She was named one of the 100 most influential people in the world by Time in 2023.